 Learning adds to your skills and keeps your brain active, increasing your self-confidence and inspiring others.

-People who continue to learn after leaving school have a greater sense of wellbeing, purpose and self-esteem, and, of course, it brings people who share the same interests together.
+People who continue to learn after leaving school have a greater sense of wellbeing, purpose and self-esteem, and it brings people who share the same interests together.

 Why not learn something new today?
 Here are a few more ideas: